Best Barbados Hotels: The Guide

-With beautiful balmy weather, warm hospitality, and an extensive array of exceptional restaurants, hotels and excursions, it’s no wonder that Barbados has become such a popular holiday destination.
-In fact, according to TravelSupermarket, the island is the most-searched for Caribbean destination on the site, ‘by some distance’.
-What’s more, the travel site also reveals that a third of all annual travellers to the island are British.
+With beautiful weather, warm hospitality, and an extensive array of exceptional restaurants, hotels and excursions, it’s no wonder that Barbados has become such a popular holiday destination.
+Apparently, a third of all annual travellers to the island are British.
 Keen to discover what all the fuss is about?
 Perhaps we can tempt you with our guide to what to do, eat, see and where to stay on the Eastern Caribbean island…

 Barbados: The Guide